-There are lots of ways that you can get organised and simplify your Christmas and we look at some of these in my free 1-week mini course, Simplify Your Christmas.
+There are lots of ways that you can get organised and simplify your Christmas.
+For some help with this, check my post on 30 things to organise for Christmas.

 One other thing that I find really helps me plan and prepare for this busy season is to declutter my home before Christmas.

 For those of you who know about decluttering and have tried it yourself, you’ll know that decluttering is an ongoing process!
 It’s not a case of do-it-once and you’re done.

 The clutter tries to creep back in on a daily basis and you need to watch out for it and come up with some great daily strategies to make sure you stay on top of it.